-Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another and include any death caused by injuries received in a fight, argument, quarrel, assault or commission of a crime.
+Murder/Non-Negligent Manslaughter: the willful (non-negligent) killing of one human being by another and include any death caused by injuries received in a fight, argument, guarrel, assault or commission of a crime.

-Negligent Manslaughter: the killing of another person through gross negligence.
+Manslaughter by Negligence: the killing of another person through gross negligence.
 In other words, it is something that a reasonable and prudent person would not do.

-Sex offenses: any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent and include:
+Sex offenses: any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.